EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation: Landscape with original coordinates

 and

 hold in the pointwise sense.
-Therefore, the identity $\bs{l}(\bs{x})\cdot \nabla U_0(\bs{x}) + D\nabla \cdot \bs{l}(\bs{x})=0$ is satisfied for any $D>0$ and, following the discussions in Sec.~\ref{appsec A:validation-EPR}, we have constructed a non-reversible system with analytically known double-well potential which can be used to verify the accuracy of the learned potential.
+Therefore, the identity $\bs{l}(\bs{x})\cdot \nabla U_0(\bs{x}) + D\nabla \cdot \bs{l}(\bs{x})=0$ is satisfied for any $D>0$ and, following the discussions in MT, we have constructed a non-reversible system with analytically known double-well potential which can be used to verify the accuracy of the learned potential.
 We focus on the domain $\Omega=[0, 3]\times[0, 3]$.

-The single EPR loss works well for the toy model with a relatively large diffusion coefficient $D=0.1$, as shown in Fig.~\ref{fig:dw2d_force}(A) in the MT.
-A slice plot of the potential at $y=1.5$ (Fig.~\ref{fig:dw2d_fm_fh}(A) in the SM) shows that the learned solution with EPR loss coincides well with the analytical solution.
-The relative root mean square error (rRMSE) and the relative mean absolute error (rMAE), which will be defined in Section~\ref{compare}, have mean and standard deviation of $0.099\pm0.010$ and $0.081\pm0.013$ over 3 runs, respectively.

-However, when decreasing $D$ to $0.05$, the samples from the simulated invariant distribution mainly stay in the double wells and are away from the transition region between the two wells (orange points in Fig.~\ref{fig:dw2d_fm_fh}(C)).
-For this reason, as shown in Fig.~\ref{fig:dw2d_fm_fh}(B), the result with a single EPR loss captures the profile of the two wells, but the two parts of the profile are not accurately connected in the transition domain where there are few samples, making the depth of the left well a bit higher than the depth of the right well.
-We then generate enhanced samples using $D'=0.1$, which give a better coverage of the transition domain (green points in Fig.~\ref{fig:dw2d_fm_fh}(A)).
-Incorporating these enhanced samples, we learn the potential with the enhanced EPR loss and the result agrees well with the true solution (Fig.~\ref{fig:dw2d_fm_fh}(B)).

-In the following, we first introduce the setup of the other two 2D moldels in Sec.~\ref{sec:F.2}-~\ref{sec:F.3}, respectively.
-A comparison of the general strategy with other methods is made in Sec.~\ref{compare}.
+To fix the extra shifting degree of freedom of the potential function, we set the minimum of the potential to be zero and only plot the result on the domain $\{\bs{x} | V(\bs{x}) \leq 30D\}$ in Fig.~3 in MT since it is the domain of practical interest.